Cade83/SimsOfStoriesWiki/content/Dreams of Fame/DoF Sims/Gen 1/Beatrice Stark.md

 > ![[S.1.26.19.png]]
 >  Xayri with Mitch.

 Xanther wished to strengthen Sixam's relations with humanity, and he formed the Human Relations Committee to do so.
 With Xanthippe's permission, he appointed Xayri as their ambassador.
-Xayri served the royal family in this role for 400 years without issue, and met with each [[President]].
+Xayri served the royal family in this role for 400 years without issue and met with each [[President]] or their ambassador.
+One of these ambassadors was a woman named Beatrice Stark, whose company Beatrice enjoyed greatly.
 It was when Xayri met [[Mitch Laurent]] that things changed for her.
 She began to develop feelings for the man, something that was strictly forbidden under the orders of Quinn Xanthippe.
 Xayri and Mitch were put on trial before the Queen's throne.
 Xayri begged for leniency for Mitch, and he was able to get away with only removed memories, but Xayri was sentenced to death.

 > [!caption|right]
 > ![[S.1.13.3.png]]
 > Beatrice runs into Liberty.

 Xanther chose to defy his sister's orders, and he snuck into Xayri's cell, freed her, and told her to flee.
 Xayri was in luck, as while she fled, she ran into [[Liberty Lee]], who had stumbled across Sixam and was gathering alien flora and fauna.
-Adopting the name Beatrice, she begged Liberty to allow her on her ship.
+Adopting the name Beatrice, after her former ambassador friend, she begged Liberty to allow her on her ship.
 Liberty agreed, and once they landed, she assumed a new life under the name of Beatrice Stark, the name of a human ambassador to the Sixamese that she'd befriended decades earlier.
 As Beatrice, she rented out a crappy [[Beatrice's Condo|condo]], then dedicated herself to helping the Presleys.

 > [!caption|left]
 > ![[S.1.22.24.png]]